-Fermentation is an interesting process.
-Essentially, it is changing sugar into alcohol.
-A ripe wine grape has wild yeasts (also known as “bloom”) living on its skin and is full of natural sugars.
-When the skin of the grape is broken or crushed by the winemaker, fermentation can start.
-The yeast goes to work, consuming the sugars inside the grapes and converting them into alcohol.
-If this fermentation is stopped early before it is completely converted into alcohol, you’re left with a sweet wine.
+Essentially, fermentation is the process where sugar converts to alcohol.
+A ripe wine grape has wild yeasts (also known as “bloom”) living on its skin which are full of natural sugars.
+When the skin of the grape is crushed during the winemaking process, fermentation begins and the yeast goes to work consuming the sugars inside the grapes and converting them into alcohol.
+So the less time your wine spends fermenting, the more sugary it’ll be.

 Alcohol content can also be a factor in determining the sweetness of a wine.
-It is very common for a sweet wine to be low in alcohol content, because the fermentation process is stopped before most of the sugar can be converted into alcohol.
-This is why some of our favorite sweet wines, like Riesling or Moscato, tend to be on the low side in terms of alcohol content.
+It is very common for a sweet wine to be low in alcohol content because the fermentation process stopped before most of the sugar converted into alcohol.
+This is why some of our favorite sweet wines, like Riesling or Moscato, tend to have lower levels of alcohol content.

-Regions can often contribute to the sweetness of a wine.
-Particular regions tend to make certain styles.
-Germany produces sweeter white wines, while Italy and France tend to stay on the less sweet side, and New World wines, like those from California, are often fruiter and perceived as sweeter.
+While this rule doesn’t hold true for every wine that comes from a recognized sweet varietal, it definitely holds up for most!
+Geographically speaking, particular regions tend to make certain sweeter styles of wine.
+Germany, for example, produces sweeter white wines, while Italy and France tend to stay on the less sweet side.
+New World wines, like those from California, are often fruiter and perceived as sweeter.

 So the next time you’re stuck in the wine aisle at the grocery store trying to pick out the best vino for your sweet spot, just remember these hacks.
 They’ll make you feel like a kid in the candy shop (read: wine aisle).